lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 6 Number of entries for analysis in the 'Low-confidence' subset*

 I close-read the randomly generated entries to verify whether the CLIP3 classification given for each of these corresponds to my own (i.e., human-produced) classification.
 I noted this down in a 0-1 system.
-I annotated both the first- and the second-choice classification in this manner, and the close-reading analysis results are as follows:
+I annotated both the first- and the second-choice classification in this manner, and the close-reading analysis results follow below.
+The annotation possibilities were as such:<br>
+- 0-0 = neither classification is possibly correct
+- 0-1 = first-choice is incorrect, second-choice is correct
+- 1-0 = first-choice is correct, second-choice is incorrect
+- 1-1 = both classifications are correct (acceptable)

 Note: A potential caveat of this method is that even a human assessor cannot always classify an illustration with full certainty, either; e.g., Anatomy v Botany in Figure 1 below.
 In this particular case, CLIP3 classified this image as Anatomy (20.57 %) or Botany (19.02 %), so both answers were noted as '1'.
 The approach taken is the same used in the group work evaluation: if a classification is feasible, it is regarded as correct; otherwise, it is obviously incorrect.
 For example, in Figure 2 we can see an image that would belong to Miscellaneous/Other, so both the first-choice Zoology (20.73 %) and the second-choice Mechanics/Tools (20.09 %) get a score of '0'.